galecia/openlibrary-utils/README.md

 1. Prepare list of candidate books
-  * Create new spreadsheet
-  * Populate two columns, TITLE and AUTHOR, respectively
+  * Create new spreadsheet with two columns, TITLE and AUTHOR, respectively
-  * Optionally, add a third column for WORK TITLE, that can contain collection or subtitle details (UNTESTED)
+  * Populate the spreadsheet with potential e-Books that you're searching for
   * Save as ../data/candidate_seed.tsv (tab-separated text file)
 2. Run olpublicdomain.py (within /src/ folder) to create a list of matching OpenLibrary records
   * The /data/ folder should now contain a file called olpd_out.tsv containing the official author record, title record, publication date, and OpenLibrary URL for each work.